 Irene’s – To what do you attribute your success?

-Beth – I attribute my success to my ability to take what I can from every situation and everyone I’m exposed to and learn from it.
+Beth – I attribute my success to my ability to learn what I can from every situation and everyone I’m exposed to.
 Moving forward and sending intention to the universe keeps me focused on my goals.

 Irene’s – What is your favorite aspect of your career?

-Beth – I came to Irene’s with the intention of learning more about my own body and the pain I was in.
-My 20 year career in fast paced retail management had taken its toll on me.
-I knew that upon graduation I wanted to help people feel better and use past experiences to help me find my next path.
-Once I began working part time at Irene’s I knew I was in the right place.
-The opportunity presented itself for me to take on a leadership role while using my new massage skills and I’m very happy with my newfound career!
+Beth – My 20-year career in fast paced retail management had taken a toll on me.
+I came to Irene’s with the intention of learning more about my own body and the pain I was experiencing.
+However, I knew upon graduation I wanted to help people feel better and use my experience to help me find my next path.
+Then I began working part-time at Irene’s, and I knew I was in the right place.
+The opportunity of clinic manager presented itself allowing me to take on a leadership role while using my new massage skills.
+The work schedule provides me with time to see my own clients as well.
+I’m very happy with my newfound career!
 My favorite part about my job(s) is that I am able to help people feel better every day.

 Irene’s – What do you do for self-care?

 Beth – For self care, I practice yoga throughout the week and find moments to practice deep breathing throughout the day.
 I get massage a few times a month from students and peers.
-I try to take only homeopathic remedies to help my symptoms and I have and I have found much relief this way.
+I try to only use homeopathic remedies to address any symptom I have and found much relief this way.

 Irene’s – Do you have any advice for new therapists?

 Beth – My advice to new therapists is set your intention and stay out of your own way.
-Intuition is your best friend!!
+Intuition is your best friend!
 I would also advise to make sure you set boundaries and stand your ground.
 Sometimes you’ll find people who will push your boundaries as long as you let them.
-If you don’t let them push, they won’t.
+If you don’t allow them push, they simply stop.
+Breathe.
+Hug.
+Smile.

 Irene’s – What is the best way for clients to contact you?